samayass/Tri3-Samaya/docs/createtask.md

    <tr>
     <th>3biv</th>
     <th>Describes what the data contained in the list represent in your program</th>
-      <th>The data contained in the list represents all of the possible words the user might be able to guess.</th>
+      <th>The data contained in the list represents all of the possible words the user might be able to guess and all the possible randomly chosen words.</th>
    </tr>
    <tr>
     <th>3bv</th>
     <th>Explains how the selected list manages complexity in your program code by explaining why your program code could not be written, or how it would be written differently, if you did not use the list</th>
       <th>The list allows for the program to store all the possible words in one location.
-Without the list holding many diverse words the program can only be played a certain amount of times until it becomes redundant.
-One would have to resort to using different variables to hold many different words which would be impractical.</th>
+Without the list which holds many diverse words the program can only be played a certain amount of times until it becomes redundant.
+One would have to resort to using different variables to hold many different words which would be impractical.
+This also allows the user to play the game as many times as they like. </th>
    </tr>
    <tr>
     <th>3ci</th>